pjworrall/bulut/README.md

 ### Planned Features

 * Loading a _comparison_ track
+* Save the notes to a Solid Pod
 * Add RDF data support
 * Note list view
 * Load and play tracks from a note